aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

 GROUP BY payment_type
 ORDER BY "Total Transactions" DESC;
 Top 10 Customers by Purchase Value
+Identifying "Power Users" by their total spending habits.

 SQL
 SELECT
     a.customer_id as "Customer ID",